CJN okays Mustapha as new S-Court Chief Registrar - Nigeria Today

 By Ikechukwu Nnochiri

-A statement from the CJN on Sunday indicated that Mrs. Mustapha will assume office on July 1, to replace the current Chief Registrar, Mr. Ahmad Gambo Saleh.
+A statement from the CJN, yesterday, indicated that Mrs. Mustapha will assume office on July 1, to replace the current Chief Registrar, Mr. Ahmad Gambo Saleh.

 The statement further revealed that Saleh will on the same day resume in his new position as the Secretary of the National Judicial Council, NJC.